 Sufficient size of data to create a statistically valid output report.
 Further criteria (heterogeneity, real-world relevance, …) of the data might be considered depending on the use case (to be defined by respective working groups and topic drivers).

-Everybody who contributes data needs to be excluded from evaluation procedure.
-At the same time, incentives to submit data should be considered to motivate data owners to contribute.
+For sensible benchmarking, the following dilemmata will be addressed by the topic drivers per use case / topic area:

+Benchmarking is not valid if AI-solutions developed by data donors are tested on their own donated data, because they know the data and associated output variables/labels.

+Excluding data donors from benchmarking will considerably reduce the willingness to donate data (that are essential for a reasonable evaluation).

+Having a data pool from several sources and testing each AI-solution only on data from other sources (i.e. testing AI-solution developed by x only on data donated by y and z) may tempt data donors that also develop solutions to contribute as "difficult" data (low quality data, wrong annotations, ...) as possible to the data pool, in a competitive setting.

 C) Requirements for public data to be accepted

 For public data, the general requirements for data apply (cf. section A).